-- The affected employee must complete a medical evaluation using the medical questionnaire in Appendix C of OSHA's Respiratory Protection standard or a medical examination that obtains the same information as identified by a physician or other licensed health care professional (PLHCP). - The medical evaluation must obtain the information requested in Sections 1 and 2, Part A of Appendix C of the medical questionnaire.
+- The affected employee must complete a medical evaluation using the medical questionnaire in Appendix C of OSHA's Respiratory Protection standard or a medical examination that obtains the same information as identified by URI's Health Services Occupational nurse, a physician or other licensed health care professional (PLHCP). - The medical evaluation must obtain the information requested in Sections 1 and 2, Part A of Appendix C of the medical questionnaire.
 The questions in Part B of Appendix C may be added at the discretion of the health care professional. - A follow-up medical examination may be provided for any employee who gives a positive response to any question among questions 1 through 8 in Part A Section 2, of Appendix C of the questionnaire, or whose initial medical examination demonstrates the need for a follow-up medical examination.
 The University must provide the employee with an opportunity to discuss the questionnaire and examination results with the PLHCP. - The medical questionnaire and examinations must be administered confidentially during the employee's normal working hours or at a time and place convenient to the employee and in a manner that ensures that he or she understands its content.
-The University will not review the employee's responses, and the questionnaire must be provided directly to the PLHCP.
+EH&S will not review the employee's responses, and the questionnaire will be reviewed by URI's Health Services Occupational Nurse or other PLHCP.

-The University will obtain a written recommendation regarding the employee's ability to use the respirator from the PLHCP.
-The recommendation shall provide only the following information: (1) Any limitations on respirator use related to the medical condition of the employee, or relating to the workplace conditions in which the respirator will be used, including whether or not the employee is medically able to use the respirator; (2) The need, if any, for follow-up medical evaluations; and (3) A statement that the PLHCP has provided the employee with a copy of the PLHCP's written recommendation.
+The University will obtain a written recommendation regarding the employee's ability to use the respirator from the URI Occupational Nurse or PLHCP.
+The recommendation shall provide only the following information: (1) Any limitations on respirator use related to the medical condition of the employee, or relating to the workplace conditions in which the respirator will be used, including whether or not the employee is medically able to use the respirator; (2) The need, if any, for follow-up medical evaluations; and (3) A statement that the URI Occupational Nurse or

+PLHCP has provided the employee with a copy of the PLHCP's written recommendation.